 The information contained in this prospectus is the exclusive responsibility of the issuer and the guarantors and has not been reviewed or authorized by the Comisión Nacional Bancaria y de Valores (National Banking and Securities Commission, or the CNBV) of the United Mexican States, which we refer to as Mexico.
 Petróleos Mexicanos filed a notice in respect of the offerings of both the old securities and the new securities with the CNBV at the time the old securities of each series were issued.
-Such notice is a requirement under the Ley de Mercado de Valores (the Securities Market Law) in connection with an offering of securities outside of Mexico by a Mexican issuer.
+Such notice is a requirement under the Ley del Mercado de Valores (Securities Market Law) in connection with an offering of securities outside of Mexico by a Mexican issuer.
 Such notice is solely for information purposes and does not imply any certification as to the investment quality of the new securities, the solvency of the issuer or the guarantors or the accuracy or completeness of the information contained in this prospectus.
-The new securities have not been and will not be registered in the Registro Nacional de Valores (National Securities Registry), maintained by the CNBV, and may not be offered or sold publicly in Mexico.
-Furthermore, the new securities may not be offered or sold in Mexico, except through a private placement made to institutional or qualified investors conducted in accordance with article 8 of the Securities Market Law.
+The new securities have not been and will not be registered in the

+Registro Nacional de Valores (National Securities Registry), maintained by the CNBV, and may not be offered or sold publicly in Mexico.
+Furthermore, the new securities may not be offered or sold in Mexico, except through a private placement made to institutional or qualified investors conducted in accordance with Article 8 of the Securities Market Law.

-You should rely only on the information provided in this prospectus.
-We have authorized no one to provide you with different information.
+We are responsible for the information contained in this prospectus.
+We have not authorized anyone to give you any other information, and we take no responsibility for any other information that others may give you.
 You should not assume that the information in this prospectus is accurate as of any date other than the date on the front of the document.